Extraltodeus/pre_cfg_comfy_nodes_for_ComfyUI/README.md

 While the code is too much of a mess to be shared, I do expose my shared models on this [gallery](https://github.com/Extraltodeus/shared_models_galleries)!

 Also..
-Ironically none of these are compatible with my repository [Automatic-CFG](https://github.com/Extraltodeus/ComfyUI-AutomaticCFG) as it replaces what makes these nodes possible.
+Ironically my repository [Automatic-CFG](https://github.com/Extraltodeus/ComfyUI-AutomaticCFG) is incompatible with these as it replaces what makes these nodes possible.
 Hence the auto-cfg node here :)